 We value parents as partners and emphasise the importance of home and school working together.
 As well as occasional topic linked home/school projects we would like you to spend 5 - 10mins sharing a book with your child every day.

-As we move into autumn, we will observe the seasonal changes in the garden and are looking forward to spending as much time outdoors as we can, enjoying the changeable weather that autumn brings!
+As we move through winter, we will continue to observe the seasonal changes in the garden and will be spending as much time outdoors as we can!
+Fingers crossed for some snow and ice!

 We will be exploring Space this term - finding out all about the planets in the Solar System especially Earth and the Moon.
 We will be building rockets and wondering who we might meet when we blast off into space!